thierryseegers/Mashup-Man/README.md

 Further, I plan to use a different approach to reusing game assets in the future and that is to read them directly from ROMs.
 That way, *you* provide the assets just like other reverse-engineered games (e.g. [OpenTTD](https://www.openttd.org/)) rely on the assets from your own copy of the original game.

+## You don't have a LICENSE file!

+Correct.
+Consider this software as "[Source-available](https://en.wikipedia.org/wiki/Source-available_software)" for now.
+That is, in essence, the [default](https://opensource.stackexchange.com/a/1721) you get on GitHub when no license file is present.

 ## Current state of the implementation